 Sometimes it helps to have an objective, critical eye look over your statement to see if there is a way to improve how you are communicating about your work.

-- Offer objective critical feedback on your existing artist statement
+- Objective critical feedback on your existing artist statement

-- Make suggestions for you to improve the statement
+- Suggestions on how to improve the statement